-The rate of tax applicable to a complying superannuation fund in relation to their income for the year ended 30 June 2017 and beyond is 15% assessed on income, including realised capital gains and taxable contributions.
+The rate of tax applicable to a complying superannuation fund in relation to their income for the year ended 30 June 2019 and beyond is 15% assessed on income, including realised capital gains and taxable contributions.

-- (g) The superannuation guarantee charge is currently 9.5%, and the rate will remain the same until July 2021 when it increases to 10%.
-A proposal to progressively increase the charge to 12% by 2020 has not been legislated. - (h) The preservation age, being the age at which a member can access their superannuation unless earlier meeting a condition of release, applicable to a person depends on the date of birth of the person as set out in the table below:
+- (g) The superannuation guarantee rate is currently 9.5%, and the rate will remain the same until July 2021 when it increases to 10%, and will progressively increase to 12% by July 2025. - (h) The preservation age, being the age at which a member can access their superannuation unless earlier meeting a condition of release, applicable to a person depends on the date of birth of the person as set out in the table below: